mythology-and-legends-in-warfare

 Integration with Viking Worldview

 The ravens embody the core Viking values of knowledge and awareness.
-In a society where oral tradition was paramount, memory was critical for law, genealogy, and poetry.
+In an oral society, memory was critical for preserving law, genealogy, and poetry.
 The ability to “see far” and “remember well” was prized.
 By associating Odin with ravens, Vikings externalized these internal qualities, making thought and memory into tangible spirits that could traverse the cosmos.
-This also explains why ravens were often considered messengers between the mortal world and the divine; they served as intermediaries carrying information upward and downward.
+This also explains why ravens were often considered messengers between the mortal world and the divine; they carried information upward and downward.
+In later folklore, ravens are still seen as wise birds that can speak or deliver omens.

 Geri and Freki: The Wolves of Greed and Voracity